irizwankhan/LinkX/readme.md

 ## Appendix

-- Default shortcut to launch the extension is set to `alt+shift+E`.
+- Default shortcut to launch the extension is set to `alt+shift+L`.

+- If the webpage is taking time to completely load and hence the panel contents, try hitting `Run on current state` button which will parse the `current state` of the webpage for links and emails

 - The Panel features three buttons on top right corner, viz,